Maddy Osman avatar

 When you should change the default sizes of WordPress images

 Another example is creatives who need certain image sizes to showcase their work.
-Changing the standard image sizes may also be necessary if you have an online store and need certain image sizes for your product images.
+Changing the standard image sizes may also be necessary if you have an online shop and need certain image sizes for your product images.

 Best practices for WordPress image sizes